MicrosoftDocs/azure-docs/articles/storage/files/storage-sync-cloud-tiering-policy.md

 In this case, files 1, 2 and 5 would be locally cached and files 3 and 4 would be tiered.
 Because the date policy is 60 days, files 3 and 4 are tiered, even though the volume free space policy allows for up to 400 GB locally.

 > [!NOTE]
-> When customers change the volume free space policy to a smaller value, we will not automatically recall files.
+> When customers change the volume free space policy to a smaller value, files are not automatically recalled.

 ## Multiple server endpoints on local volume